 Uninstall Unused Apps:

 The simplest way to prevent an app from running in the background is to uninstall it.
+Plus, regularly reviewing your installed apps and uninstalling those that you no longer need is a good habit to develop.
 If you have apps that you no longer use, uninstalling them can free up storage space, reduce background activity, and improve your phone's overall performance.
-Regularly reviewing your installed apps and uninstalling those that you no longer need is a good habit to develop.
 Not only will it improve your phone's performance, but it will also help you keep your device organized and clutter-free.

 By implementing these tips and expert advice, you can effectively stop Android apps from running in the background and optimize your phone's performance, extend its battery life, and protect your privacy.
 Remember to experiment with different settings and find what works best for your individual needs and usage patterns.